Cyclone-class patrol ship

 As of 2015, ten of the U.S. Navy's 13 Cyclone-class patrol ships were deployed to Naval Support Activity Bahrain in the Persian Gulf, to deal with a potential conflict with Iran.
 The remaining three ships of the class are slated to be transferred to Naval Station Mayport in Florida to primarily perform drug interdiction duties with U.S. Naval Forces Southern Command (USNAVSO) / U.S. Fourth Fleet.

+In March 2023, the last of the ships in this class were decommissioned and either designated for sale to a foreign military via FMS or due to be scrapped.

 Development and design

 In the 1980s, the U.S. Navy developed a requirement for a replacement for the Vietnam War-era PB Mk III small (65 ft) patrol boats used to transport SEAL teams.
 The first attempt to replace the PB Mk IIIs led to an order being placed in 1984 for a stealthy surface effect ship, the Special Warfare Craft, Medium, or SWCM, with a length of about 83 ft and a displacement of 150 LT.
 The SWCM, nicknamed "Sea Viking", was a failure, however, and construction of the prototype was abandoned in 1987.

 After the failure of the innovative SWCM, it was decided to replace the PB Mk IIIs with a simple development of an existing design rather than wait for an entirely new design to be produced and developed.
 Bollinger Shipyards proposed a development of the Vosper Thornycroft Province-class fast attack craft built for Oman and Kenya, and this was selected by the U.S. Navy.

 At 56.7 m, the new design, at first designated PBC (Patrol Boat Coastal), and later PC, was much larger than the boats that they were to replace.
 It was planned to build 16 PBCs to replace the 17 PB Mk IIIs, with first deliveries expected in 1991.
 The program was stopped at 14 boats, however, as it was realised that the PC was too large for the SEAL delivery role.